quicwg/multipath/draft-ietf-quic-multipath.md

 delay will most of the time relate to the path with the shortest latency.
 To collect ACK delays on all the paths, hosts should rely on time stamps as described in {{QUIC-Timestamp}}.

+If one chooses not to use time-stamps but wants to get reasonable estimation of RTTs on multiple paths with one packet number space, the following practices can be used:

+* Each path counts the number of ACK-eliciting packets received on that path, and keeps a per-path ACK timer.
+An ACK from that path is triggered when the number of ACK-eliciting packets received on that path surpasses the path's ACK-eliciting threshold or the path's ACK-timer expires.

+* Each path records the largest packet received on that path and the receive time of that packet.
+When an ACK is sent on that path, the ACK Delay field is re-calculated using that path's largest packet receive time.

+* Each path also keeps track of a list of sent packets that are acknowledged by ACKs from the same path.
+A path's RTT sample is generated on receving ACK that meets the following two conditions: (1) For that path, the largest same-path acknowledged packet number is updated.
+(2) One of newly same-path acknowledged packets is ACK-eliciting.

 ### ECN and Zero-Length CID Considerations {#ecn-handling}